CodinGame/advanced-python-features-playground/markdowns/article.md

 @[yield operator]({"stubs": ["yield.py"], "command": "python3 yield.py"})

-For simple cases, it is possible to create a generator using a generator expression.
+For simple cases, it is possible to create a generator using a **generator expression**.
 As opposed to a list, the values will be computed on the fly instead of being computed once and stored in memory.

 @[generator expressions]({"stubs": ["generator.py"], "command": "python3 generator.py"})